 On April 3, 2019, the Company entered into an exclusive placement agent Agreement with H.C.
 Wainwright in connection with a registered direct offering of the Company's ordinary shares, par value NIS 0.25 per share and a concurrent private placement of warrants to purchase ordinary shares.
 The ordinary shares were offered pursuant to our Form S-3.
 The Company signed a purchase agreement with certain institutional investors for the issuance and sale of 816,914 ordinary shares at \$5.2025 per ordinary share and warrants to purchase up to 408,457 ordinary shares at an exercise price of \$5.14.
 The warrants issued to these purchasers will be exercisable at any time and from time to time, in whole or in part, following the date of issuance and ending five and one-half years from the date of issuance, at an exercise price of \$5.14.
 The Company also issued to H.C.
 Wainwright and/or its designees warrants to purchase up to 49,015 ordinary shares.
 The warrants issued to H.C.
-Wainwright will be exercisable at any time and from time to time, and from time and from time to time, in whole or in part, following the date of issuance and ending five and one-half years ordinary shares.
-The warrants issued to H.C.
 Wainwright will be exercisable at any time and from time to time, in whole or in part, following the date of issuance and ending five years from the date of the execution of the Purchase Agreement, at a price per share equal to \$6.503125.
 The gross proceeds from the offering, before deducting placement agent fees and offering expenses, were approximately \$4.25 million.